You are here:

 In rare cases, ingestion of lead can cause seizures, coma and even death.

-- Reduced growth of the fetus and premature birth
+- Reduced growth of the fetus

 Find out more about lead's effects on pregnancy: